breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## Cellular automata

 The [elementary cellular automata](https://en.wikipedia.org/wiki/Elementary_cellular_automaton), is another string rewrite system consisting of a one dimensional binary array, and a 3-cell grammar.
 Note there are $$2^{2^3} = 256$$ possible rules for rewriting the tape.
 It turns out even in this tiny space, there exist remarkable automata.
-Consider the following rewrite system, known as [Rule 110](https://en.wikipedia.org/wiki/Rule_110):
+Consider the following rewrite system:

 <center>
 <img align="center" src="../images/ca_rule%20110.png"/>